peteroupc/peteroupc.github.io/randomfunc.md

 >     - each range has a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum, and
 >     - the chosen range is sampled by generating `RNDINTRANGE(mn, mx)`, where `mn` is the that range's minimum and `mx` is its maximum.
 >
->     For generating random numbers, that may or may not be integers, from nonoverlapping number ranges, each weight is `mx - mn` instead and the number is sampled by `RNDNUMEXCRANGE(mn, mx)` instead.
+>     For generating random numbers, that may or may not be integers, from nonoverlapping number ranges, each weight is `mx - mn` instead and the number is sampled by `RNDRANGEMaxExc(mn, mx)` instead.

 <a id=Transformations_of_Random_Numbers></a>
 ### Transformations of Random Numbers